 5. Try something new

 It's easy to get bogged down with all of life's "busyness."
 Take a little time away and explore an activity or hobby you've always wanted to try.
 From individual hobbies like photography or quilting to group activities like paint nights, running, or cycling groups, there's something for everyone.
-And our local Parks & Recreation Department are a great place to start:
+And our local Parks & Recreation Departments are a great place to start:

 6. Savor a few minutes of solitude